List of Emmerdale characters introduced in 2014: April Windsor

 In March 2017, while making a cake for Marlon's birthday, April chokes on a sweet in front of Carly.
 Terrified, she froze but Marlon managed to bring the sweet up and April starts crying in shock.
 Marlon is furious at Carly for not trying to save April when she could see that she was choking.
 The next day Marlon keeps April off school and she runs away to the pirate ship because she thinks Carly doesn't like her as she didn't try to help.
 Carly explains to April that she was in shock and didn't know what to do.
 April forgives Carly and said she wants her as a new mother figure to her.

 At the end of June 2017, Carly heroically ran into a burning house and dragged an unconscious Ronnie Hale (John McArdle) out, with the help of Rakesh Kotecha (Pasha Bocarie).
 Marlon and Carly spent the night together on what would've been Billy's birthday.
 After sleeping together, things became awkward between Marlon and Carly, even more so when April told Carly she wants her to adopt her.
 Whilst out looking for his missing cousin Belle Dingle (Eden Taylor-Draper), Marlon fell and injured his groin, so Carly carried him home.
 Whilst nursing his injury with a frozen lasagna, Marlon told Carly they should be friends and she should resume looking after April.
 Carly admitted that she wanted more as she was in love with Marlon.
 After a second night together, Bob learned of Marlon and Carly's relationship, and disapproved, although soon came round with a bit of encouragement from Brenda.

 In July 2021, after the death of Leanna Cavanagh (Mimi Slinger), April is inspired to create a social media account dedicated to helping those who have lost someone.
 Whilst April initially receives praise, she is later trolled when a malicious account about Donna is made and April's phone number is circulated online.
 When she tells Marlon, he makes her delete social media, however she later secretly reinstalls them.
 In September 2021, April feels betrayed when Bob's daughter Cathy Hope (Gabrielle Downling), who she had been confiding in, reveals that she caused all the hate.
 April then tells Rhona who goes on a rampage to Bob, Brenda and Cathy, resulting in Rhona being arrested for assaulting Brenda, which upsets April even more.

 April and Cathy eventually settle their differences.
 In March 2022, Marlon has a stroke shortly after getting engaged to Rhona.
 It is April who finds Marlon and she calls an ambulance.
-She fears that Marlon will die, but he is cleared to return home.
-Whilst helping her father have a drink of water, Marlon starts choking and April fears that she could harm her father.
-Marlon and Rhona assure her that that is not the case.
-Marlon and Rhona get married in August, just as April turns thirteen.
+She fears that Marlon will die, but he is cleared to return home and marries Rhona in August, just as April turns thirteen.
+April develops feelings for her friend Arthur, but is supportive when he comes out as gay, and punches Marshall Hamston (Max Fletcher) for bullying Arthur.
+In January 2024, her uncle Heath Hope (Sebastian Dowling) dies in a joyriding accident and April grieves his loss.